• 🩺 Medicine & Health Scams

 For years, people repeated a common saying that “if a pregnant woman has a lot of heartburn, the baby will have a full head of hair.”

-This claim was expected to be false, but verification shows it is partially true — not because one causes the other, but because both are caused by a shared hormonal pathway.
+This claim sounds false at first, but verification shows it is partially true — not because one causes the other, but because both are caused by a shared hormonal pathway.

 Bottom line:

-The verification process protects you from false claims — but it also helps you recognize when evidence actually supports something unexpected.📄Open This Resource List
+The verification process protects you from false claims — but it also helps you recognize when evidence actually supports something unexpected.